 We create an indicator of whether a scholar moved between 1993 and 2007 among those who had been professionally active at least since 1986, long enough to have established a reputation that might have affected their mobility.
 This allows us to study mobility to examine whether its determinants are the same as those of our proxies for reputation.
-Salary data for individual faculty members are difficult to obtain (impossible for those at private institutions), but for 43 of the 53 public institutions in our sample we were able to acquire data from university websites and direct contacts to use to calculate full-time academic-year salaries.8 After various consistency checks on these data we were left with usable observations on the academic-year salaries of 564 economists.9
+Salary data for individual faculty members are difficult to obtain (nearly impossible for private institutions), but for 43 of the 53 public institutions in our sample we were able to acquire data from university websites and direct contacts to calculate full-time academic-year salaries.
+After various consistency checks on these data we were left with usable observations on the academic-year salaries of 564 economists.

-The measures of quantity and the dimensions of quality all come from the Web of Science® Social Science Citation Index, which includes articles in an immense variety of refereed and unrefereed journals, but no books or unpublished papers.10 Social science journals are where economists publish most of their scholarly work and are thus the outlets in which they establish their reputations and in which other scholars acknowledge their influence.11 To represent Q we use the number of entries in a scholar's
+The measures of quantity and the dimensions of quality all come from the Web of Science® Social Science Citation Index, which includes articles in an immense variety of refereed and unrefereed journals, but no books or unpublished papers.
+10 Social science journals are where economists publish most of their scholarly work and are thus the outlets in which they establish their reputations and in which other scholars acknowledge their influence.
+11 To represent Q we use the number of entries in a scholar's record from 1956-2007, a period that encompasses the active worklives of all members of our sample.